bismuthfoundation/Hack-with-BIS/01-Concepts/Bismuth-Model.md

 Although it could be seen as a limitation, it's in fact quite a strength, and some exploits that have taken place with ETH smart contracts could not have been successful on a Bismuth like architecture.

+## "Smart" contracts vs "smart" protocols in a nutshell

+ETH like smart contract are written in a specific language, stored on chain, and run **IN** every node.

+Bismuth like smart protocols are implemented **ON TOP** of the Bismuth chain and only run by concerned dApps.

 ## Ethereum